WojciechIgnaczak/pythonbegin/sql/All_about_SQL.md

 FROM table_name
 GROUP BY column1
 HAVING COUNT(*) > (SELECT AVG(count) FROM (SELECT COUNT(*) AS count FROM table_name GROUP BY column1) AS subquery);

+# ZAPYTANIA SKORELOWANE
+-- zapytanie skorelowane
+SELECT CustomerID, CompanyName,
+(
+	SELECT COUNT(OrderID)
+	FROM dbo.Orders as O
+	WHERE o.CustomerID = C.CustomerID

+) as LiczbaZlecen
+FROM dbo.Customers as C

 # ALIASY
 SELECT Nazwa_Kolumny1 alias, Nazwa_Kolumny2 AS alias FROM Nazwa_Tabeli;